Simona Halep, 2-time major champ, gets provisional drug ban

 During a provisional suspension, a tennis player is ineligible to compete in, or attend, any sanctioned events.

 Under the World Anti-Doing Code, Halep faces a ban of up to four years for a positive test for a substance like Roxadustat.
-Athletes can earn a reduction in their ban if they quickly admit an offense and accept their sanction.
+Athletes can earn a reduction in their ban, likely to three years, if they quickly admit an offense and accept their sanction.

 Tennis authorities will handle Halep’s case and any ruling can be challenged by the World Anti-Doping Agency in an appeal to the Court of Arbitration for Sport.